eCite Digital Repository

 Ethics and dissemination: Ethical approval for this RCT has been granted by the Human Research Ethics Committees of all participating centres.
 An independent data safety monitoring board will review safety and tolerability data for the duration of the trial.
 The findings of this RCT are to be published in open access journals.

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Field:||Cardiology (incl.
-Cardiovascular Diseases)|
+|Research Field:||Cardiology (incl. cardiovascular diseases)|

-|Author:||Dwyer, N (Dr Nathan Dwyer)|
+|UTAS Author:||Dwyer, N (Dr Nathan Dwyer)|

 Repository Staff Only: item control page